baijuka/matzone_v1/README.md

 - A form that allows users to log in to the site, by filling in the log in form on the signin page.
 - A form that allows users to get in contact with the website owner, by filling in the contact form on the contact page.
 - A form that allows users to edit their delivery information, by filling out/editing the default delivery information form on their profile page.
-- A form that allows users to add a review for a product by filling in the add review form their profile page.
+- A form that allows users to add a review for a product by filling in the add review form the product details page.
 - A form the allows users to edit their review for a product by filling in the edit review form edit review page.
 - A form that allows the admin to add a new product, by filling in the form on the product management page.
 - A form that allows the admin to edit a product, by editing the prefilled form on the product management page.